Eden2108/ChatBot_PROG-P1/README.md

-# ChatBot_PROG P1
+# ChatBot_PROG P1 🚀🔒💻
-# BeckyBot: Cybersecurity Awareness Chatbot 🚀🔒💻

 ## **Project Overview** 🎯🛡️💬
-BeckyBot is a **console-based chatbot** designed to educate users about **cybersecurity best practices**.
+The Chatbot is a **console-based chatbot** that is designed to educate users about **cybersecurity best practices**.
 The chatbot provides information on topics such as **password safety, phishing, ransomware, and safe browsing**.
 It also enhances user engagement with **ASCII art, voice greetings, and a simulated typing effect**. 🎨🔊💻

 ## **Features** 🎙️🖥️✨
-- **Interactive Chat System:** Users can ask questions related to cybersecurity, and BeckyBot responds with predefined answers.
+- **Interactive Chat System:** Enables users to ask questions related to cybersecurity, and BeckyBot responds with predefined answers.
 - **Typing Effect:** Simulates real-time typing for a more engaging experience.
 - **Voice Greeting:** Plays an audio greeting upon startup.
 - **ASCII Art:** Displays a padlock image in ASCII format to enhance the visual appeal.